 Through time, different types of technologies and infrastructure for communications have been designed with a specific purpose, as a solution to specific needs.
-Within the scope of voice-communication technologies, we find radio technologies (VHF, UHF, analog, digital, P25, and Tetra), conventional analog telephone systems (FXS, FXO) and Internet Protocol-based voice communication known as Voice over IP (VoIP).
+Within the scope of voice-communication technologies, we find:

+- radio technologies (VHF, UHF, analog, digital, P25, and Tetra); - conventional analog telephone systems (FXS, FXO); and - Internet Protocol-based voice communication known as Voice over IP (VoIP).

 These unique systems consist of different technologies and all work very well on their own.
-However, these disparate systems, combined with the lack of need to directly connect one another, has caused a 'natural' isolation of users.
-This situation has changed in recent decades, where timeliness in the dissemination of information has become critical for emergency responders, police and other businesses.
+However, these different systems, often based on the location of the user, have caused a 'natural' isolation; either because of radio (RF) coverage and/or compatibility.